venom1270/AdventOfCode-2022/README.md

 ## Day 14

 This one was really easy.
 I just used a `HashSet` to store coordinate values (wall or sand) and kept inserting elements until stop condition.
 Nothing special to write about here 😄.

+## Day 15

+I was busy the last few days, so I'm 3 days behind! 😅 Aynway, his one one a bit tricky to me.
+No issues with Rust thankfully, but I did struggle a bit with finding a correct algorithm.
+Part 1 was done using `HashSet` and storing each coordinate in it, but that proved inefficient (i.e. slow) on part 2.
+So part 2 I used intervals, but it still takes a few seconds to find the distress signal.
+For the frequency I converted both coordinates to `u128` (although `u64` would be enough), which is big enough to hold the frequency value.
+Overall spent too much time tinkering with the intervals algorithm, but I managed to get it working in the end 😄.

+## Day 16

+Again spent wayyy too much time on this one...
+Rust is trying really hard to be as difficult as possible for this task.
+Today is not my day apparently.
+Still getting incorrect result for part 2.
+Must be a really small detail that I'm missing as the test case works fine.
+Very dirty solution.
+Debugging awaits... 🤯.

+Ok, managed to solve it, but the solution is slightly fitted towards my input - might not work for all inputs 😅.

+## Day 17

+Part 1 done without difficulties.
+Tried to use enums and structs.
+Will do part 2 tomorrow (well, technically today...).
+Seems like a fun optimization challenge.
+I already have some ideas.

+Whew, 2 and a half days in one day (well, technically a day and a bit...)!
+Not bad! 😎